Dynamic Pricing: A Powerful, but Often Misunderstood Pricing Strategy

 Take the following examples of companies that have moved to more advanced forms of dynamic pricing:

 Dynamic pricing is gaining relevance in industries beyond airlines due to increasing volatility in business input costs and rapid fluctuations in supply and demand.
-The proliferation of data and advanced technologies, such as AI, now allow companies to analyze customer behavior, market trends, and operational costs in real-time and dynamically adjust.
+The proliferation of data and advanced technologies, such as AI, now allow companies to analyze aggregate customer behavior insights, market trends, and operational costs in real-time and dynamically adjust.
 As a result, many industries are adopting dynamic pricing to stay competitive and offer more agile, responsive pricing strategies that reflect changing market conditions.

 The next blog article will dive in more detail on the potential benefits and risks of dynamic pricing.